 Social media has changed the way companies do business online globally.
 Social media is a platform that different businesses and companies can use to market their products and services.
-Thanks to social media businesses can now build personal relationships with their customers, use analytical data to influence the purchasing behavior of customers, run social ad campaigns that target a specific demographic of people, and most important is build a big customer base.
+Thanks to social media, businesses can now build personal relationships with their customers, use detailed information from analytical data to influence the purchasing behavior of customers, run social ad campaigns that target a specific demographic of people, and most important is build a big customer base.
 All these changes can impact positively on sales conversions, customer engagement, and brand recognition if used properly.
 However, social media can also affect your business negatively.

 Negative effects of social media on your business